Kareem Abdul-Jabbar: College career

-During his junior year, Alcindor suffered a scratched left cornea on January 12, 1968, in a game against California (UC Berkeley) when he was struck by Tom Henderson in a rebound battle.
+During his junior year, Abdul-Jabbar suffered a scratched left cornea on January 12, 1968, in a game against California (UC Berkeley) when he was struck by Tom Henderson in a rebound battle.
 He missed the next two games against Stanford and Portland.
 His cornea would again be scratched during his pro career, which subsequently caused him to wear goggles for eye protection.
 On January 20, the Bruins faced coach Guy Lewis's Houston Cougars in the first-ever nationally televised regular-season college basketball game, with 52,693 in attendance at the Astrodome.
-In a contest billed as the "Game of the Century", Cougar forward Elvin Hayes scored 39 points and had 15 rebounds, while Alcindor, suffering from his eye injury, was held to just 15 points as Houston won 71–69, ending UCLA's 47-game winning streak.
-Hayes and Alcindor had a rematch in the semifinals of the NCAA tournament, where UCLA, with a healthy Alcindor, defeated Houston 101–69 en route to the national championship.
+In a contest billed as the "Game of the Century", Cougar forward Elvin Hayes scored 39 points and had 15 rebounds, while Abdul-Jabbar, suffering from his eye injury, was held to just 15 points as Houston won 71–69, ending UCLA's 47-game winning streak.
+Hayes and Abdul-Jabbar had a rematch in the semifinals of the NCAA tournament, where UCLA, with a healthy Abdul-Jabbar, defeated Houston 101–69 en route to the national championship.
 UCLA limited Hayes, who was averaging 37.7 points per game, to only ten points.
 Wooden credited his assistant Norman for devising the diamond-and-one defense that contained Hayes.
 Sports Illustrated ran a cover story on the game and used the headline: "Lew's Revenge: The Rout of Houston."
-As a senior in 1968–69, Alcindor led the Bruins to their third consecutive national title.
+As a senior in 1968–69, Abdul-Jabbar led the Bruins to their third consecutive national title.